aquasecurity/cfsec/README.md

 > NOTE: cfsec is early release status - please raise issues and be patient

+## Installation

+Check the [pre-releases](https://github.com/aquasecurity/cfsec/releases/tag/v0.0.1-alpha) for the latest Alpha build of cfsec.

 ## What is it?

 cfsec scans your yaml or json CloudFormation configuration files for common security misconfigurations.